Visionatrix/Visionatrix/.github/CONTRIBUTING.md

-# Contributing to AI-Media-Wizard
+# Contributing to Visionatrix

-Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://github.com/cloud-media-flows/AI_Media_Wizard/issues) and/or [pull requests](https://github.com/cloud-media-flows/AI_Media_Wizard/pulls)
+Bug fixes, feature additions, tests, documentation and more can be contributed via [issues](https://github.com/cloud-media-flows/Visionatrix/issues) and/or [pull requests](https://github.com/cloud-media-flows/Visionatrix/pulls)

 All contributions are welcome.

 ## Bug fixes, feature additions, etc.

 Please send a pull request to the `main` branch.
-Feel free to ask questions [via issues](https://github.com/cloud-media-flows/AI_Media_Wizard/issues) or [discussions](https://github.com/cloud-media-flows/AI_Media_Wizard/discussions)
+Feel free to ask questions [via issues](https://github.com/cloud-media-flows/Visionatrix/issues) or [discussions](https://github.com/cloud-media-flows/Visionatrix/discussions)

-- Fork the `AI_Media_Wizard` repository
+- Fork the `Visionatrix` repository
 - Create a new branch from `main`
-- Set up development environment as described in a [Setting up dev environment](https://cloud-media-flows.github.io/AI_Media_Wizard/DevSetup.html)
+- Set up development environment as described in a [Setting up dev environment](https://cloud-media-flows.github.io/Visionatrix/DevSetup.html)
 - Create a pull request to pull the changes from your branch to this repository

 ### Guidelines